budimanjojo/talhelper/docs/docs/guides.md

 ## Templating extra manifests

-You can use Go templating to extra manifests using the data of the generated `v1alpha1.Config` in `extraManifests`.
+You can use Go templating inside the files listed under `extraManifests`.
 Let's say you want to generate `v1alpha1.NetworkRuleConfig` that accepts/blocks port `50000` or `50001` depending on the node type coming from your `serviceSubnets` network:

 ```yaml title="./talconfig.yaml"